Evander Holyfield vs. Michael Moorer: Background

 After defeating Riddick Bowe in a closely contested rematch to regain his WBA, IBF and Lineal Heavyweight titles, Holyfield had hoped for a unification match with the WBC Heavyweight Champion Lennox Lewis.
-Instead, the WBA and IBF demanded Holyfield face the mandatory challenger, undefeated southpaw Michael Moorer.
+Instead, the WBA and IBF demanded Holyfield face the mandatory challenger, undefeated southpaw Michael Moorer, who had previously held versions of the lightly regarded WBO belt at both Heavyweight and Light heavyweight.

+This was Holyfield's first bout with Don Turner as his trainer, who also served as his cutman.
+Holyfield dismissed his longtime cutman, Ace Marotta, as well previous trainer Emanuel Steward, rather than pay him $25,000 to be in his corner.

+Holyfield was a 2 to 1 favourite going into the bout and was looking ahead to a potential title-unification match against WBC champion Lennox Lewis.

 The fight

+In the second round, Moorer was in control of the fight until Holyfield caught him with a left hook that dropped Moorer to the canvas.
+Moorer beat the count of referee Mills Lane and wasn't badly hurt.
+Moorer would open up a cut over Holyfield's left eye in round five and throughout the bout caused problems for the champion with an accurate right jab and sharp left hooks.
+Moorer would land more than 100 more punches than Holyfield during the bout.

 In a shocking upset, Moorer would defeat Holyfield via majority decision with judges Jerry Roth and Chuck Giampa giving Moorer the victory by the scores of 115–114 and 116–112 respectively, while Dalby Shirley scored the fight even at 114–114.
+HBO's unofficial scorer Harold Lederman scored the fight 114-113 for Holyfield.
+Ed Schuyler Jr. of the Associated Press scored the fight 118-111 for Moorer.

-In the second round, Moorer was in control of the fight until Holyfield caught him with a left hook that dropped Moorer to the canvas.
-Though earning a knockdown would usually result in a round win for the fighter, judge Jerry Roth scored the round even at 10–10 instead of 10–9 which would have made the fight a majority draw in which Holyfield would have kept his titles.
+Though earning a knockdown would usually result in a round win for the fighter, judge Roth scored the second round even at 10–10 instead of 10–9 which would have made the fight a majority draw in which Holyfield would have kept his titles.
 Holyfield's manager Shelly Finkel would protest the round, but the decision was upheld.

+Moorer's victory made him the first southpaw to ever win a world heavyweight title.